Documentation

 static/sf-config.json

-This is a lighter config payload for frontend labels and collection metadata.
+This is a lighter config payload for frontend shell labels such as title and subtitle.
 It is part of the shipped generated shell and stays aligned with the app spec.

 Demo Defaults